Honolulu Water Quality at a Glance

 Test Your Water

 Request water quality testing by calling 808-748-5041 or visiting boardofwatersupply.com.
-Testing is particularly recommended for older homes or those with aging plumbing systems that may contribute to water quality concerns.
+Testing is particularly recommended for older homes or those with aging plumbing systems that may contribute to water quality concerns, especially given recent PFAS detections in multiple well systems.

 Practice Water Conservation